stmorse/Lagrange/_posts/2017-06-26-Hawkes-python.md

 # <a name="end"></a>Further resources

 Some of what's out there, that I've found:

+- [Tick](https://x-datainitiative.github.io/tick/) is a **Python** library for statistical learning of point processes, with some additional optimization toolkit tools as well.
+This library was recently brought to my attention, but from what I can tell it is likely the best of the libraries I list here, in terms of completeness and documentation.

 - Package `hawkes` (for **R**), [CRAN here](https://cran.r-project.org/web/packages/hawkes/index.html).
 Core functions are: a `simulationHawkes` function to generate sequences, and a `likelihoodHawkes` function which returns the (negative) likelihood of a particular sequence.
 All functions support both uni- and muti-variate sequences.
 The sequence generation uses [Ogata thinning](https://pdfs.semanticscholar.org/9fb1/0a3c2dcec939784ce208e0e7e7fda4be895c.pdf), as we discussed before.
 The likelihood can be used with R's `optimize` function for a rough MLE parameter estimation approach.
 I have not done extensive testing of this package myself, but it seems valuable to have a sister package offering this functionality in Python.